 Wedgwood Comes Home to Leith Hill Place

-For the first time in over 50 years, a collection of Wedgwood ceramics formed by the Wedgwood family will be on temporary display at Leith Hill Place.
-View the timeless beauty of exquisite Wedgwood ceramics in an exciting exhibition at Leith Hill Place this year.
-The collection will return to the house for the first time in over 50 years on 28 April and will be on display until 29 October.
+For the first time in over 50 years, a collection of Wedgwood ceramics formed by the Wedgwood family was on temporary display at Leith Hill Place.
+Visitors were able to view the timeless beauty of exquisite Wedgwood ceramics in an exciting exhibition at Leith Hill Place.
+The collection returned to the house for the first time in over 50 years on 28 April and was on display until 29 October 2017.

 " It’s a real sense of achievement to bring this historic collection back to its original setting.
 The display has been created in memory of the late Sir Martin Wedgwood and we are hugely grateful to the Wedgwood family for their support.
 Many of our volunteers at the house have been involved in researching, designing, interpreting and displaying the ceramics.
 Leith Hill Place is a Grade II* listed building and having the collection here really brings the house to life."